ClarytyLLC/docs/src/docs/tutorials/pages/customizing-engine-output.md

 These lines support our timing variable, `_startTime`, and a new global `_words` (for word count), in this snippet.

-You can Save the file, re-build the engine, and test it locally (using Test Mode) as described in the [Build Your Own Engine](#/developer/engines/tutorial/) tutorial.
+You can save the file, rebuild the engine, and test it locally (using Test Mode) as described in the [Build Your Own Engine](#/developer/engines/tutorial/) tutorial.
 After you verify that the engine works as planned, you can deploy it to Veritone.

 ### Final Results